 - In the Create Basic Task Wizard dialog box, paste the copied value in the Program/script: field of the Start a Program step.
 Click Finish.

-After you configure the backup policy, you can delete expired archive files on a regular basis to avoid taking up too much disk space.
+After you configure the backup policy, you can delete expired archive files on a regular basis to avoid taking up a large amount of disk space.

 Delete unneeded applications on a regular basis